24 hours in Ljubljana

 Our top tips for how best to spend 24 hours in Ljubljana

-Now that you’ve booked your mountain bike tour in Slovenia with us you need to begin planning your travel to Ljubljana, and the start point of your European adventure with our 24 hours in Ljubljana guide.
+Now that you’ve booked your mountain bike tour or E-MTB Tour in Slovenia with us you need to begin planning your travel to Ljubljana, and the start point of your European adventure with our 24 hours in Ljubljana guide.

 We always recommend that you arrive at least one day before your adventure begins to allow for any travel or luggage delays.
 It’s also good to acclimatise to local time and recover from your journey before you start turning the pedals.

-To help you make the most of your extra time in Slovenia, we’ve pooled our collective local knowledge to create this handy city guide for how best to spend 24 hours in Ljubljana before you set off on your fantastic mountain bike tour in Slovenia.
+To help you make the most of your extra time in Slovenia, we’ve pooled our collective local knowledge to create this handy city guide for how best to spend 24 hours in Ljubljana before you set off on your fantastic adventure in Slovenia.

 24 Hours in Ljubljana: Morning